Ambisinisterr/Newark-Detention-Tracking/README.md

 #### SQL Query and Import Range
 ```
+QUERY(IMPORTRANGE(C3,TEXT(B6,"M/D")&"!A1:M"),
-QUERY(IMPORTRANGE(C3,TEXT(B6,"M/D")&"!A1:M"),"SELECT '"&TEXT(B6,"MM/DD")&"',Col1,Col7,Col9,Col11,Col12 WHERE Col11 IS NOT NULL AND (Col9 LIKE '%85' OR Col9 LIKE '%65')",0)
+"SELECT '"&TEXT(B6,"MM/DD")&"',Col1,Col7,Col9,Col11,Col12 WHERE Col11 IS NOT NULL AND (Col9 LIKE '%85' OR Col9 LIKE '%65')",
+0)
 ```
 1) Import a range from a URL in C3.
 2) Sheet is the text from B6 (a date) formated to be M/D. Cells A1:M
 3) Query:
   a) Create Date Column which is B6
   b) Get Driver ID, Order Numer, Product/Line Number, Arrival Time, Departure Time from specified sheet

 Final Results look like this:
 | Date | Driver ID | Order Numer | Product/Line Number | Arrival Time | Departure Time |